Kingxukai/linux/Documentation/driver-api/dmaengine/dmatest.rst

     dmatest: 1 threads using dma0chan8

-Note: Channels will have to be configured for each test run as channel configurations do not carry across to the next test run.
+Note: Channels will have to be configured for each test run as channel configurations do not carry across to the woke next test run.

 Releasing Channels
 -------------------